Sipiso Piso Waterfall Hike: How To Visit From Medan & Berastagi

 The Sipiso Piso Waterfall is one of the nicest falls in Sumatra, and also one of the tallest waterfalls in Indonesia.

-It’s a 400-foot giant that flows into the famous Lake Toba in North Sumatra, surrounded by farms and highland scenery.
+It’s a 120 meter (400 foot) giant that flows into the famous Lake Toba in North Sumatra, surrounded by farms and highland scenery.
 It definitely belongs on any road trip itinerary for Lake Toba or Sumatra, or you can even visit it on a day trip from Medan.

 This travel guide will explain how to get to Sipiso Piso Waterfall, and everything else you need to know before you go!